HarshiniAiyyer/AWS-Take-Home-Assignment/README.md

-# 💳 Bank Transaction Pattern Detection System
+# 💳 Transaction Pattern Detection System

 A data processing pipeline for ingesting and analyzing banking transaction data to detect actionable patterns using PySpark on Databricks, AWS S3, and PostgreSQL.